fsmk/CS-VTU-Lab-Manual/VTU/Sem1_Sem2/CPP_Lab/02GcdLcm/gcdlcm.md

 ##Aim:
-###Design, develop and execute a program in C to implement Euclid’s algorithm to find the GCD and LCM of two integers and to output  the results along with the given integers.
+###Design, develop and execute a program in C to implement Euclid's algorithm to find the GCD and LCM of two integers and to output  the results along with the given integers.

 ##Summary:
 >In its simplest form, Euclid's algorithm starts with a pair of positive integers, and forms a new pair that consists of the smaller number and the difference between the larger and smaller numbers.

 > The process repeats until the numbers in the pair are equal.
 That number then is the greatest common divisor of the original pair of integers.

 >The main principle is that the GCD does not change if the smaller number is subtracted from the larger number.
-For example, the GCD of 252 and 105 is exactly the GCD of 147 (= 252 − 105) and 105.
-Since the larger of the two numbers is reduced, repeating this process gives successively smaller numbers, so this repetition will necessarily stop sooner or later — when the numbers are equal (if the process is attempted once more, one of the numbers will become 0).
+For example, the GCD of 252 and 105 is exactly the GCD of 147 (= 252 - 105) and 105.
+Since the larger of the two numbers is reduced, repeating this process gives successively smaller numbers, so this repetition will necessarily stop sooner or later - when the numbers are equal (if the process is attempted once more, one of the numbers will become 0).

->Euclid’s Algorithm can thus be simplified by finding the remainder of the two integers and forms a new pair consisting of the divisor and the remainder.
+>Euclid's Algorithm can thus be simplified by finding the remainder of the two integers and forms a new pair consisting of the divisor and the remainder.

 >Also to calculate the LCM of any two numbers m and n, following formula can be used if GCD of the two numbers, GCD(m,n) is already known.
 <pre><code>LCM(m,n) = (m*n)/GCD(m,n)</code></pre>